echosonusharma/echosonusharma/README.md

-### Hi there 👋
+### Hi, i'm sonu 👋

+## I'm a software Developer.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...React
+- 🔭 I’m currently working on a React based project.
-- 🌱 I’m currently learning ...Javascript
+- 🌱 I’m currently learning Javascript, React.
-- 👯 I’m looking to collaborate on ...Open Source
+- 👯 I’m looking to collaborate on some Open Source projects.
-- 🤔 I’m looking for help with ...
-Anything
+- 🤔 I’m looking for help with React.
-- 💬 Ask me about ...Front-end Development
+- 💬 Ask me about Full-Stack Development
-- 📫 How to reach me: ...